pa2si/my-latin-event/README.md

 rename Property to Event
 Create also Genres.
 When genres is Salsa the styles of Salsa shall appear.

+v 0.1.4

+- some changes of default values for create Event

 v 0.1.3

 - all names of rental or rentals are replaced with my-event or my-events